NekoFluff/CraftProfit/readme.md

 }
 ```

-You can copy/paste the content to a new json file in the Recipes folder and change the values accordingly.
+You can copy/paste the content to a new json file (*e.g. NewItem.json*) in the Recipes folder and change the values accordingly.
 Just make sure all items used in the Recipes list are also json files too.

 # Recipes with Symbolic Item Recipes

 Cooking recipes generally allows multiple items as a substitute for an ingredient (e.g. Dough).
 The Aloe Cookie recipe is an example that uses the symbolic item 'Dough' which encompasses all 7 types of dough.
 Feel free to create more symbolic items!

+**AloeCookie.json**
 ```
 {
   "Action": "Cooking",